mstksg/inCode/copy/entries/monad-plus-1.md

     that takes a `Bool` and returns a `m ()` --- a monad containing `()`.
 But we say that `m`, the monad, must be a MonadPlus.

-    For example, if we applied this to `Maybe`, the concrete signature would be `guard :: Bool -> Maybe ()`
+    For example, if we applied this to Maybe, the concrete signature would be `guard :: Bool -> Maybe ()`
 </aside>